-- In general, for the calculation of the LUT, the following values for the input parameters have been chosen for 190 Hohenpeißenberg: air pressure as stated above, an altitude of 953 m, an atmospheric profile typical for subarctic (due to the mountain region) summer and winter (transition in April and October) given by Anderson et al. (1986), the ozone cross section of Paur and Bass (1985), the IUP cross-sections of Serdyuchenko et al. (2013) are in the meantime also available for libRadtran.
-A sample check of one day (24.02.2020) results in a difference of 0.4 DU when using Bass and Paur or IUP.
-Finally, the high resolution QASUMEFTS extra-terrestrial spectrum of Gröbner et al. (2017) is used for the libradtran modelling.
-For aerosol, - 195 albedo (which has no significant influence to direct solar irradiance) and SO_2 standard values of libRadtran have been used.
-This methodology was applied with excellent results to measurements at Izaña Atmospheric Observatory in Tenerife (Zuber et al., 2018b) using slightly different wavelength for the ozone retrievals, as well at the intercomparison in Huelva with comparable results which have not been scientifically published yet.
+In general, for the calculation of the LUT, the following values for the input parameters have been chosen for Hohenpeißenberg: air pressure as stated above, an altitude of 953 m, an atmospheric profile typical for subarctic (due to the mountain region) summer and winter (transition in April and October) given by Anderson et al. (1986), and the ozone cross section of Paur and Bass (1985); the IUP (Institut für Umweltphysik, University of Bremen) cross sections of Serdyuchenko et al. (2014) are in the meantime also available for libRadtran.
+A sample check of 1 d (24 February 2020) results in a difference of 0.4 DU when using Bass and Paur or IUP.
+Finally, the high-resolution QASUMEFTS extra-terrestrial spectrum of Gröbner et al. (2017) is used for the libRadtran modelling.
+For aerosol, albedo (which has no significant influence on direct solar irradiance) and SO2 standard values of libRadtran have been used.
+This methodology was applied with excellent results to measurements at Izaña Atmospheric Observatory in Tenerife (Zuber et al., 2018b) using slightly different wavelengths for the ozone retrievals, as well as in the intercomparison in Huelva with comparable results which have not been scientifically published yet.
 The results of this study with the adopted wavelength show that a retrieval based on a comparison of the LUT to the measurement provided accurate results for many cases.
-At this - 200 point we want to emphasize that this retrieval method based on LUT does not require any further time dependent input parameters apart from the current air pressure.
-However, a more precise and extensive modelling also for each measurement individually, would be possible and maybe also needed for some measurement sites with different and fast changing atmospheric conditions.
-However, in the libradtran software package further atmospheric profiles are available and can be applied for other sites (midlatitude summer and winter, subarctic summer and winter, tropical and US standard atmosphere)

-- 205 (Emde et al., 2016).
+At this point we want to emphasize that this retrieval method based on LUT does not require any further time-dependent input parameters apart from the current air pressure.
+However, more precise and extensive modelling for each measurement individually would be possible and maybe also needed for some measurement sites with different and fast-changing atmospheric conditions.
+However, in the libRadtran software package further atmospheric profiles are available and can be applied for other sites (midlatitude summer and winter, subarctic summer and winter, tropical and US standard atmosphere) (Emde et al., 2016).
 During this campaign, the mentioned pre-defined standard parameters were used for the LUT and were not changed within the whole intercomparison campaign except for the seasonal atmosphere model (summer/winter), which was changed in April and October.
-At the date of the season change no significant change in TOC retrieval was recognizable at the evaluated air mass factors up to 3.5.
+At the date of the season change no significant change in TOC retrieval was recognizable at the evaluated air mass factors (AMFs) up to 3.5.
 No additional correction of stratospheric ozone temperature has been applied so far.

-The BTS Solar has been calibrated for this campaign with a well-known spectral irradiance calibration setup with 70 cm - 210 distance at the Gigahertz-Optik ISO 17025 certified calibration laboratory (D-K-15047-01-00, D-PL-15047-17025-2020).
-This calibration showed to be robust and small measurement uncertainties of 2.5% (expanded measurement uncertainty k=2) in spectral irradiance can be achieved (Zuber et al., 2018b;Vaskuri et al., 2018).
-After 6 months a check of the calibration has been performed, which showed no significant change (differences below the calibration uncertainty of the standard lamp).
-As a result, the calibration has not been changed within the whole measurement campaign. - 215
+The BTS-Solar has been calibrated for this campaign with a well-known spectral irradiance calibration setup with 70 cm distance at the Gigahertz Optik ISO 17025 certified calibration laboratory (D-K-15047-01-00, D-PL-15047-17025-2020).
+This calibration proved to be robust, and small measurement uncertainties of 2.5 % (expanded measurement uncertainty k = 2) in spectral irradiance can be achieved (Zuber et al., 2018b; Vaskuri et al., 2018).
+After 6 months a check of the calibration was performed, which showed no significant change (differences below the calibration uncertainty of the standard lamp).
+As a result, the calibration was not changed throughout the whole measurement campaign.